-&lt;sup>62 It should be noted that a Discretionary IOC is deemed to be accessing liquidity for purposes of the Exchange's schedule of fees and rebates, unless one Discretionary IOC executes against another Discretionary IOC, in which case the Order that had reached the Exchange Book first would be deemed to provide liquidity.
-Because the Exchange has a "taker/maker" pricing model under which a Participant that accesses liquidity receives a rebate, a rebate would be paid with respect to a Discretionary IOC.
+&lt;sup>62 It should be noted that a Discretionary IOC is deemed to be accessing liquidity for purposes of the Exchange's schedule of fees and rebates, unless one Discretionary IOC executes against another Discretionary IOC, in which case the Order that had reached the PSX Book first would be deemed to provide liquidity.
+See Rule 7018(d).
+Thus, a Participant may not use a Discretionary IOC to obtain a rebate for accessing previously posted liquidity.

-automatically generate a Discretionary IOC with a price equal to the highest price for an Order with Discretion to buy (lowest price for an Order with Discretion to sell) within the discretionary price range and a size equal to the full size of the underlying Order to determine if there are any Orders within the discretionary price range on the Exchange Book.
-If the Discretionary IOC does not exhaust the full size of the Order with Discretion, the remaining size of the Order with Discretion will post to the Exchange Book in accordance with the parameters that apply to the underlying Order Type.
+automatically generate a Discretionary IOC with a price equal to the highest price for an Order with Discretion to buy (lowest price for an Order with Discretion to sell) within the discretionary price range and a size equal to the full size of the underlying Order to determine if there are any Orders within the discretionary price range on the PSX Book.
+If the Discretionary IOC does not exhaust the full size of the Order with Discretion, the remaining size of the Order with Discretion will post to the PSX Book in accordance with the parameters that apply to the underlying Order Type.
 Thus, for example, if a Participant enters a Price to Display Order to buy at \$11 with a discretionary price range of up to \$11.03, upon entry the System will generate a Discretionary IOC to buy priced at \$11.03.
-If there is an Order on the Exchange Book to sell priced at \$11.02 and an execution at \$11.02 would not trade through a Protected Quotation, the Discretionary IOC will execute against the Order on the Exchange Book, up to the full size of each Order.
-Any remaining size of the Price to Display Order would post to the Exchange Book in accordance with its parameters.
+If there is an Order on the PSX Book to sell priced at \$11.02 and an execution at \$11.02 would not trade through a Protected Quotation, the Discretionary IOC will execute against the Order on the PSX Book, up to the full size of each Order.
+Any remaining size of the Price to Display Order would post to the PSX Book in accordance with its parameters.

-• After the Order posts to the Exchange Book, the System will examine whether at any time there is an Order on the Exchange Book with a price in the discretionary price range against which the Order with Discretion could execute.
+• After the Order posts to the PSX Book, the System will examine whether at any time there is an Order on the PSX Book with a price in the discretionary price range against which the Order with Discretion could execute.
 In doing so, the System will examine all Orders (including Orders that are not Displayed).
 If the System observes such an Order, it will generate a Discretionary IOC with a price equal to the highest price for an Order to buy (lowest price for an Order to sell) within the discretionary price range and a size equal to the full size of the Order.